apache/arrow/docs/source/format/Columnar.rst

             |------------|-----------------------|
             | joemark    | unspecified (padding) |

-Note that a child array may have a non-null slot even if the types array indicates that a slot contains a different type at the index, so the "unselected" values in child arrays for value slots where a different type is indicated are ignored.
+Only the slot in the array corresponding to the type index is considered.
+All "unselected" values are ignored and could be any semantically correct array value.

 Null Layout
 -----------